How to Reuse Candle Jars: 50 + Ways to Use Empty Candle Jars

-First of all, you’ll know it’s time to stop burning a candle when there’s just ½ an inch of wax left at the bottom of the jar.
+First of all, you’ll know it’s time to stop burning a candle when just ½ an inch of wax is left at the bottom of the jar.
 This is one of my candle care tips.
-But, before you start tackling how to get old candle wax out of a jar, you’ll want to remove the label.
+But you’ll want to remove the label before you start tackling how to get old candle wax out of a jar.

 How To Remove Label on a Candle Jar:

 I use a couple of things to remove labels from candle jars.
 The first thing I try is straight-up lemon essential oil.
-Just apply it to the label and give it a rub with a cloth.
+Just apply it to the label and rub it with a cloth.

 I turn to my homemade heavy-duty kitchen cleaner or DIY disinfectant spray if that doesn’t work.
-Apply a small amount to each label and gently rub it with a cloth to remove.
-If all else fails to remove a label on a candle jar, soak the jar in hot soapy water.
+Apply a small amount to each label and gently rub it with a cloth to remove it.
+If all else fails to remove a label on a candle jar, soak the jar in hot, soapy water.